 Focus on the organization’s stance on the gender-neutral and inclusive workplace in the internal and external communication systems.
 Follow rigorous enforcement policies of zero tolerance for workplace harassment and discrimination.

 GM is a perfect example of this.
-It has been recently voted as one of the world’s best companies when it is about gender equality.
+It has been recently voted as one of the world’s best companies when it is to gender equality.
 It’s the only company with a woman CEO and an equal number of people on board.

 Apart from offering a flexible work environment and clear policies about sexual discrimination, it’s one of the three global organizations for implementing equality of pay at different levels.